 The kit contains a urine collecting bag and a tube holding the barium chloride (BaCl2) solution.
-In using the kit, 2mL urine is added to the 2mL BaCl2.
+In using the kit, 2ml urine is added to the 2ml BaCl2.
 Precipitation indicates pregnancy, while clarity of the mixture indicates otherwise.
-Accuracy based on field test is 90% at 60days post-breeding.
+Accuracy based on field test is 90% at 60 days post-breeding.
 This non-invasive pregnancy test has 92% specificity (ability to identify dry does) and 96% sensitivity (precision in diagnosing true pregnancy).
-The kit and the protocol have been submitted for patent registration at IPO-PHIL.
+The kit and the protocol have been submitted for patent registration at the Intellectual Property Office of the Philippines (IPOPHL).

 For more information, please contact: